-The Commisison and the Mid-Atlantic Fishery Management Council approved an acceptable biological catch (ABC) limit of 16.26 million pounds for the 2016 fishing season, an approximate 29% decrease from 2015.
-After accounting for projected discards in the commercial and recreational fisheries, this ABC is divided into a commercial quota of 8.12 million pounds and a recreational harvest limit of 5.42 million pounds for the 2016 fishing year.
+The Commission and the Mid-Atlantic Fishery Management Council approved an acceptable biological catch (ABC) limit of 11.3 million pounds for the 2017 fishing season, a 30% decrease from 2016.
+After accounting for projected discards in the commercial and recreational fisheries, this ABC is divided into a commercial quota of 5.66 million pounds and a recreational harvest limit of 3.77 million pounds.

 Recreational angler with summer flounder.
 Photo credit: Mark Terceiro, NMFS NEFSC.

 The Commission approved the first Fishery Management Plan (FMP) for Summer Flounder in 1982, followed by a similar FMP approved by the MAFMC in 1988.
 Since then, both agencies have made significant revisions to the plan, increasing the protection of juvenile fish and ensuring the maintenance of an adequate spawning population.
 This increased protection was achieved through the implementation of larger minimum size limits across all sectors, increased mesh sizes, and decreased recreational possession limits.
 Cumulatively, these changes have contributed to conserving the resource while maintaining important commercial and recreational fisheries.
 This is not to say that challenges in managing this species do not still exist.
 Issues related to sector allocation and annual harvest levels persist.